|

 About the Commons Communities Project

-I'm Michael Jensen, and the Commons Communities Project is my brainchild.
+I'm Michael Jensen, and the Commons Communities project is my brainchild.

 I've been doing Internet stuff for 35+ years (yes, even before the Web existed),